austinauyeung/C9/README.md

 >> adb shell settings put secure enabled_accessibility_services com.austinauyeung.nyuma.c9/com.austinauyeung.nyuma.c9.accessibility.service.OverlayAccessibilityService
 ```

-### Additional installation for Android 8 and Android 11
+### Additional installation for Android 7, 8, and 11
 If any of the following is true, you will need to [install Shizuku](https://shizuku.rikka.app/guide/setup/) to use this application:
+- You are on Android 7.
 - You are on Android 8 and are experiencing poor scrolling performance.
 - You are on Android 11 and the application does not work as-is (i.e. no gestures can be dispatched), or you have had trouble in the past with other cursor apps.